-Our policies are to ensure the safety and enjoyment of all of our attendees, guests, volunteers, and exhibitors while working in conjunction with federal, state, and local laws along with the policies of the Phoenix Convention Center and the Hyatt Regency.
+Our policies are to ensure the safety and enjoyment of all of our attendees, guests, volunteers, and exhibitors while working in conjunction with federal, state, and local laws along with the policies of the Phoenix Convention Center.

 Phoenix Comicon reserves the right to revoke the membership badge of anyone found in violation of these policies.
 Any violation which involves activities prohibited by law will result in notification of the proper authorities.

 Service and assistance animals are permitted in all public areas and at all times.
 No other animals will be permitted in convention space.

 As a licensed liquor establishment, the Phoenix Convention Center is governed by Arizona law which prohibits the possession of firearms at the Phoenix Convention Center by any person other than a law enforcement officer.
 Personal possession of firearms is therefore prohibited, including concealed and non-concealed firearms and weapons.

 All children age 12 and under must be accompanied by an adult (18+) at all times.

 Daily curfew hours for the city of Phoenix are from 10pm for children 15 years old and younger, and 12am (midnight) for 16 and 17 year old children.
 Curfew hours apply seven days a week year round.
 Children that are on legitimate business authorized by a parent or guardian, or in the care and custody of another adult, are not in violation of the curfew ordinance.
 Phoenix City ordinance places responsibility on parents and guardians to supervise their juvenile children and to take custody of them if they violate curfew.

 Food and drink may be brought into the Convention Center for personal use only.
 Food and drink will be available for purchase on site.